Lakhwindee/linkhub/replit.md

 # Overview

 HubLink is a tourism-social platform that connects travelers and creators globally.
-The application enables users to discover each other on a live map, follow profiles, send connect requests, chat, post to a global feed, plan events, and earn money through brand advertising campaigns.
+The application enables users to discover each other, follow profiles, send connect requests, chat, post to a global feed, plan events, and earn money through brand advertising campaigns.
 The platform operates on a freemium model with three tiers: Free (browse-only), Traveler (£25/mo), and Creator/Earner (£45/mo), supporting both UK (£) and India (₹) markets.

 # User Preferences

 Preferred communication style: Simple, everyday language.
-Globe3D component fixed size: 2400x2400 pixels for optimal display.

 # System Architecture